ADA-GWU/2024-a1-db-migration-rmadina/README.md

 - Ensure all database credentials and URLs are correct.
 - Verify the PostgreSQL JDBC driver is properly added to the project.
 - Check console output for specific error messages and adjust SQL commands as necessary.

-For further assistance, please refer to the project's issue tracker or contact support.